NandanDevHub/ThinkSharp/README.md

 ThinkSharp is a practical playground for solving coding problems and building strong logic skills using C#.

-This repo is designed for step-by-step learning of logic building, data structures, algorithms, and problem solving patterns with a focus on C#
+This repo is designed for step-by-step learning of logic building, data structures, algorithms, and problem solving patterns with a focus on C#.

 ## Features